excess-project/starpu-energy-aware-extension/examples/README.md

 StarPU power model type is "STARPU_HISTORY_BASED".

-Following functions of Monitoring Broker are used: mf_starpu_get_execution_id mf_starpu_get_train_loops mf_starpu_init mf_starpu_time
+Following functions of Monitoring Broker are used:

+- mf_starpu_get_user
+- mf_starpu_get_task
+- mf_starpu_get_experiment_id
+- mf_starpu_get_train_loops
+- mf_starpu_init
+- mf_starpu_time
-mf_starpu_get_energy
+- mf_starpu_get_energy
-mf_starpu_metrics_feed
+- mf_starpu_metrics_feed

-After #mf_starpu_init, StarPU data register, tasks submission, and data unregister is done inside a train loop, while timestamps are captured around the loop.
+After #mf_starpu_init, StarPU task create, handle the registered data set, and task submission are done inside a train loop, while timestamps are captured around the loop.
 Number of train loops equals to the number of tasks, which StarPU created.
 Before the tasks are destroyed by hand, energy data is fetched and feed for each trained task.

-To enable real data calculation and data transfers, all values of the array are generated randomly inside the task codelet.
+To enable real data calculation and data transfers, all values of the array are generated inside the task codelet.

 ## vectorscal_regression